matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 **Cache**

-- A piece of hardware of software that stores data, typically meant to retrieve that data faster than otherwise.
+- A piece of hardware or software that stores data, typically meant to retrieve that data faster than otherwise.
 - Caches often used to store responses to network requests as well as result of computationally-long operations.
 - Note that data in a cache can become stale if the main source of truth for that data (i.e. the main database behind the cache) gets updated, and the cache doesn't.